 - Reviews construction plans for safety and those will eventually occupy these spaces.

 - Evaluate and advise property owners the best way to maintain a safe space.

-The fire marshal also conducts mandated inspections to ensure commercial spaces are in compliance with the Connecticut Fire Safety Code.
+- Conducts mandated inspections ensuring commercial spaces follow the Connecticut Fire Safety Code.

-Additional duties include inspection of fireworks displays, issuance of permits for dangerous materials, and inspect all flammable and combustible liquids storage tank installations such as gas stations.
+- Inspection of all flammable and combustible liquids storage tank installations such as gas stations.

 Fire Marshal’s Office